aileen0101/Software-Projects/README.md

 ## Currently

 - Deepening ML engineering skills — PyTorch, transformers, and evaluation pipelines.
-- Designing MedsMinder's next iteration with ML-powered adherence and interaction insights.
+- Designing MedsMinder's next iteration with ML-powered features.
-- Looking for **ML engineering roles in healthcare**, and always up for conversations with anyone working at the intersection of ML, healthcare, and product.
+- Looking for **ML engineering roles**, and always up for conversations with anyone working at the intersection of ML, product, and real-world impact.

 ## Where I'm Headed

-Every project here is a step toward the same long-term direction: **a career in AI/ML applied to healthcare**.
-The ML & NLP work sharpens the modeling skills; the backend and robotics work trains the systems thinking; and the healthcare projects are where it all comes together.
+Every project here is a step toward the same long-term direction: **a career in AI/ML**.
+The ML & NLP work sharpens the modeling skills; the backend and robotics work trains the systems thinking; and the applied AI projects are where it all comes together.

 ## Reach Out